MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/design.md

  ![Local rotations layer](~/media/local_rotations_layer.PNG)

- We recommend you to explore the [API referenece of the Quantum Machine Learning library](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.machinelearning?view=qsharp-preview) to discover all the available tools to automatize the circuit design.
+We recommend you to explore the [API referenece of the Quantum Machine Learning library](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.machinelearning?view=qsharp-preview) to discover all the tools available to streamline the circuit design.

 ## Next steps